 Microletta three-wheeled electric scooter

-Microletta gets an LED headlamp that is integrated with the handlebar and an all-digital instrument cluster.
-The dual batteries that power the scooter are placed beneath the seat and there is also space to store a helmet or other carry-around.
+The Microletta gets an LED headlamp that is integrated with the handlebar and an all-digital instrument cluster.
+The dual batteries that power the scooter are placed beneath the seat and there is space to store a helmet or other carry-around.
 The batteries can be charged in four hours and offer a range of 100 km per charge.
-The scooter also gets LED tail light with integrated turn indicators.
-The platform also has a mandatory foot braking pedal but if you are not comfortable with that, there is also a braking lever in the handlebar.
+The scooter gets LED tail light with integrated turn indicators.
+The platform has a mandatory foot braking pedal but if you are not comfortable with that, there is also a braking lever in the handlebar.
 The digital instrument cluster displays information like speed, navigation, battery status, range and recuperation details.
 There’s also an app that you can connect with to access the information.

 Reservation for Microletta has begun but it is still unclear when the scooter will go into production.
 The base price for Microletta is fixed at 4,900 Euros.